Every Startup Needs a Designated Hater

 Good taste isn’t special.
 It’s just seeing patterns and knowing when you’ve missed one.

-If you want the deeper take, I wrote about why taste becomes the real moat when execution gets automated in When AI Makes Everything Good, Taste Becomes Everything.
-It’s the same problem from a different angle, when everyone can ship polished work, judgment is what separates signal from slop.
+I wrote about why taste becomes the real moat when execution gets automated in When AI Makes Everything Good, Taste Becomes Everything.
+When everyone can ship polished work, judgment is what separates signal from slop.

 The hater’s not negative.